ldionne/reveal-sampler/README.md

 > A [reveal.js][] plugin to include code samples in slides

-### Dependencies
-This plugin depends on jQuery, so make sure it is loaded before the plugin is loaded.

 ### Usage
 First, initialize the plugin in the `dependencies` part of the reveal.js config: